-40. The Assessment and Evaluation Commission (AEC) was established in October 2005 to assess and evaluate the implementation of the CPA with the Parties (establishing decree can be found in Annex 7).
+- 60. The Assessment and Evaluation Commission (AEC) was established in October 2005 to assess and evaluate the implementation of the CPA with the Parties (establishing decree can be found in Annex 7).
 It has 13 members and four observers and meets in plenary session once a month.
 The AEC has four Working Groups chaired by international members: Power-Sharing (Italy); Wealth-Sharing (USA); Security Arrangements (UK); Three Areas (Netherlands).
 The AEC reports to the Presidency.
-On 12 February 2008, the President of the Republic issued a decree appointing Sir Derek Plumbly as new Chairman of the Commission.

-- 41. The 53rd plenary meeting of the AEC was held on 16 March 2010 in Khartoum.
-The meeting discussed issues relating to preparations for the elections and the post-referendum arrangements.
-(03/10) - 42.
+On 12 February 2008, the President of the Republic issued a decree appointing Sir Derek Plumbly as new Chairman of the Commission. - 61.
+On 17 October 2010, the Assessment and Evaluation Commission held its 59th plenary session in Juba.
+The meeting discussed developments relating to Abyei, post-referendum arrangements negotiations, as well as border demarcation (10/10) - 62.
+On 19 April 2011, the AEC held a special session in which the Deputy Chairperson of the National Elections Commission briefed participants on preparations for elections in Southern Kordofan State.
+(04/11) - 63.
 The Assessment and Evaluation Commission for Blue Nile and Southern Kordofan States were established by presidential decree on 26 July 2007, is dealt with under sections 3.2 and 3.3 of the Monitor.

-• Technical ad hoc Border Committee
+Technical ad hoc Border Committee

-- 43. The Technical ad hoc Border Committee started work in January 2007 on mapping the 1 January 1956 border between North and South Sudan.
+- 64. The Technical ad hoc Border Committee started work in January 2007 on mapping the 1 January 1956 border between North and South Sudan.
 It has made a number of field trips to discuss its work with local officials and communities and to collect data.
 In July 2007, the Technical ad hoc Border Committee made fact-finding visits to Cairo and London to study documents relating to the 1-1-1956 border in Egyptian and British archives.
-On 4 August, Professor Abdalla AlSadig Ali was appointed Chairperson of the Committee through a presidential decree.
+On 4 August, Professor Abdalla Al-Sadig Ali was appointed Chairperson of the Committee through a presidential decree.
 It is expected to submit its final report in the first quarter of 2008.
-(9/07) - 44.
+(9/07) - 65.
 On 17 February 2009, the Technical ad hoc Border Committee approached UNMIS for supporting a training programme in GIS for six Committee members.
 The training programme covers basic concepts of GIS, experiencing field data collection with Trimble GPS, image processing with ERDAS Imagine software using SPOT and Quickbird Satellite Imagery, manipulating Vector and Raster data to create maps using ArcGIS 9.3 version and Vector/Raster map production.
-(02/09) - 45.
+(02/09) - 66.
 The Technical ad hoc Border Committee is still working on the report for the Presidency, and to date they have agreed on the delineation of approximately 1/3 of the border, starting East from the border with Ethiopia.
 UNMIS is providing training to the members of the committee on mapping and GIS.
-(04/09) - 46.
+(04/09) - 67.
 In an agreement signed on 19 August 2009, the NCP and SPLM agreed to urge the Ad Hoc Technical Border Committee, as directed by the Presidency, to continue delimiting undisputed areas and to finalize its report no later than 30 September 2009.
-(08/09)
+(08/09) - 68.
+Upon the request of the Technical ad-hoc Border Committee, UNMIS organized on 29 and 30 April 2010 a fly-over of the border between Sennar and Blue Nile States and Upper Nile State.
+The Committee had identified 12 reference points along this 388 km border; the trip allowed them to verify the above points and to amend the coordinates for a number of locations.
+(04/10)